 17) Enjoy A Trad Music Session

 There are plenty of decent traditional music sessions scattered all over the country.
-Notable mention for Anderson’s Thatch Pub just outside Carrick on Shannon (Wednesday, Friday & Saturday), Beirnes of Battlebridge (Friday’s) and Donnellan’s Bar, Leitrim Village (First Sunday of the Month)
+Notable mentions for Cryan’s Bar, Carrick on Shannon (Thursday – Sunday), Anderson’s Thatch Pub just outside Carrick on Shannon (Wednesday, Friday & Saturday), Beirnes of Battlebridge (Friday’s) and Donnellan’s Bar, Leitrim Village (First Sunday of the Month)

 18) Sample Some Locally Grown Produce

-The weekly Farmers Market in the market yard (Thursday, 10am – 2pm) provides a direct contact between the customer with the local producer.
+The weekly Farmers Market in the Market Yard, Carrick on Shannon (Thursday, 10am – 2pm) provides a direct contact between the customer with the local producer.
 Market stalls include fresh fish, organic meat, bread, eggs, fruit & veg, cheese, organic wine and lots more besides.